cyrusmcc/ChatGPT-Twitter-Bot/README.md

 ## How to use

-This script will use prompts placed in **prompts.txt** to generate tweets which will be posted to your twitter account in random intervals between 2-6 hours of length.
+This script will use prompts generated in **prompts.py** to generate tweets which will be posted to your twitter account in random intervals between 2-6 hours of length.
+Prompts are composed of a *prompt_start* value which provides a proposition, a *topic*, a *wildcard*, an *attribute*, and a *constraint*.
+You will need to provide values in these fields to utilze the bot.

-### Example of a prompt to place inside prompts.txt
+### Example of a prompt created from the above fields
-> Give me a tweet idea with hashtags which asks a witty question`
+>  give me a tweet asking a question about WebGL using multiple relevant hashtags using lower case letters in less than 280 characters

+### The resulting tweet
+> Are there any good tutorials for learning #webgl from scratch?
+Looking to dive in and create some cool 3D graphics. #gamedev #javascript #3d

-Add as many prompts as you like this this file and execute the program.
+Add as many prompts or additional input fields as you like to this file and execute the program.
 An output log will be kept in **tweets.txt**

 ### Execute the program
 > python3 twitterbot.py